 Still interested?
 Our submission requirements are set out below.
 We look forward to reading our proposed post.

-- Be 100% original and not previously published.;
+- Be 100% original and not under consideration for publication elsewhere;

 - be well-written, clear, and interesting;